1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 Q: May an employee be reimbursed for home Internet expenses?

 A: No, this is a personal expense.
-The state budget manual allows for Internet connectivity while traveling, but not from home.
-If a dean believes that reimbursement is permissible due to health reasons or if regular on campus work space has been temporarily unavailable (such as in a remodel), this would be allowable.
-A memo justifying this reason from the dean specific to the individual and stating the time period permitted must be attached to every voucher.
+The state budget manual allows for Internet connectivity while traveling but not from home.
+However, this reimbursement will be allowable if a dean believes that reimbursement is permissible due to health reasons or if the employee's regular on-campus workspace has been temporarily unavailable (such as in a remodel).
+The dean must attach a memo to every voucher justifying this reason specific to the individual and stating the time period permitted.

 Related Requirements